ejalfonzo/GroupFinder/docs/Master Project Development Plan.md

 - Editing a group
 - Editing an Event
 - Editing a Business

+5. Phase 5: Clean-up and Finishing

+This phase will focus on cleaning up any leftover requirements from previous phases and finishing up the project.
+Particularly the functionality of Emails and Posts will be priority.

 - Posting to timeline
 - Posting to Group
 - Posting to Business